 Forests cover 31% of the land area on our planet.
 They produce vital oxygen and provide homes for people and wildlife.
 Many of the world’s most threatened and endangered animals live in forests, and 1.6 billion people rely on benefits forests offer, including food, fresh water, clothing, traditional medicine and shelter.

 But forests around the world are under threat from deforestation, jeopardizing these benefits.
 Deforestation comes in many forms, including fires, clear-cutting for agriculture, ranching and development, unsustainable logging for timber, and degradation due to climate change.
 This impacts people’s livelihoods and threatens a wide range of plant and animal species.
-Some 46-58 thousand square miles of forest are lost each year—equivalent to 48 football fields every minute.
+We’re losing 18.7 million acres of forests annually, equivalent to 27 soccer fields every minute.

 Forests play a critical role in mitigating climate change because they act as a carbon sink—soaking up carbon dioxide that would otherwise be free in the atmosphere and contribute to ongoing changes in climate patterns.
 Deforestation undermines this important carbon sink function.
 It is estimated that 15% of all greenhouse gas emissions are the result of deforestation.